winhamwr/presentations/build-measure-learn/one/01_slide.md

 * **measure**- call volume per population in saturated area
 * **learn**- what volume can you expect on extrapolation?
 * what questions are real people asking?

 !SLIDE bullets incremental
+# Snaptax #

+* Started in 2009 as an internal Intuit project
+* 350k users in 2011

+!SLIDE bullets incremental
 # Snaptax: assumptions #